 so that when she gave birth he might devour her child.”

-But the dragon has seven heads and ten horns, just like the beast from the sea in Rev 13:1 and the scarlet beast in Rev 17:3.
+But the dragon has seven heads and ten horns, just like the beast from the sea (Rev 13:1) and the scarlet beast (Rev 17:3).
 “The seven heads are … seven kings” (Rev 17:9-10) and “the ten horns which you saw are ten kings” (Rev 17:12).
 The dragon, therefore, also represents the earthly kingdoms through which Satan persecutes God’s people.
 (For specific identification, see The Seven-Headed Beasts of Revelation.)

 Satan stood ready to devour her child as soon as He was born (Rev 12:4), but Jesus was “caught up to God and to His throne” (Rev 12:5).
-This means that Satan was defeated and that Christ won the victory when He came to this earth.
+In other words, Satan was defeated and Christ won the victory when He came to this earth.